r-devel/r-dev-env/docs/contributor_guide/contributing_to_docs.md

 pip install mkdocs mkdocs-material[imaging]
 ```

+**N.B.** mkdocs may have an issue finding the Cairo library.
+The issue is discussed on the [mkdocs](https://squidfunk.github.io/mkdocs-material/plugins/requirements/image-processing/) pages

 6. After setting up the virtual environment and installing necessary libraries, navigate to the root directory of the project where the `mkdocs.yml` file is located.

 7. To start the local development server and preview changes, run the following command: